 Dr. Kristin Dittenhafer-ReedAssistant Professor of Chemistry

-Dr. Kristin Dittenhafer-Reed is an assistant professor in the Department of Chemistry and Biochemistry.
+Dr. Kristin Dittenhafer-Reed is an assistant professor in the Department of Chemistry.
 She joined the Hope faculty in 2016.
 Her main research interest is studying biochemical mechanisms that control mitochondrial function.
 She teaches biochemistry courses, organic chemistry laboratory and introduction to biological chemistry.

 AREAS OF INTEREST